URHOBO HISTORICAL SOCIETY ENDOWMENT FUND

 Scope and Nature of UHS Endowment Fund

-management of these funds.
-EMC recommends that the pool of
+investment and management of these funds.
+EMC recommends that the pool

-Urhobo men and women who are in positions to donate generously
+of donors should include Urhobo men and women who are in positions to

 The Board of Trustees shall have authority to oversee the investment and management of the funds raised for the UHS Endowment Fund in ways that will maximize yields for Urhobo Historical Society.
 The Board of Trustees may designate categories of individual and corporate donations.
 The Board may recommend to EMC the most effective ways of honoring donors who provide gifts and donations to UHS Endowment Fund.